-From having her dog wandering around on set, to not sitting behind a desk when she’s interviewing her guests, to busting out the wine, or even inviting her celebrity friends over to dinner—Chelsea is able to highlight her guests for who they are and what they really want to talk about.
-The interviews are longer than the typical 3 minutes most late night shows give and Chelsea is asks curious questions that get to the heart of who they are.
+From having her dog wandering around on set to not sitting behind a desk when she’s interviewing her guests, to busting out the wine, or even inviting her celebrity friends over to dinner—Chelsea is able to highlight her guests for who they are and what they really want to talk about.
+The interviews are longer than the typical 3 minutes most late night shows give and Chelsea asks curious questions that get to the heart of who they are.

 Chelsea Handler is unapologetic and says what she means

 Chelsea Handler is not bullshitting around.
 I think it would be really easy to know where you stand with her at all times.
 But at the same time, she’s not a bully, overly cynical, or unkind.
 She’s the kind of boss who asks for what she wants, won’t settle for less, and works hard to make her vision real.
 I love that Chelsea is aware that she’s not for everyone and is 100% okay with someone not liking her—not because she doesn’t care, but because what someone else thinks of her is none of her business.